lessthanoptimal/ValidationBoof/change.md

   * Bright and dark features are in two different lists
 - Point Tracker
   * Can handle multiple sets of tracks
-  * minimums and maximums are handled seperately
+  * minimums and maximums are handled separately

 ## Version 0.29